gzoller/scala-reflection/README.md

 val  fooRType = RType.of[Foo]
 ```

-In Scala 2 (non-macro runtime reflection) if you update Foo in File1.scala you would naturally expect sbt to re-compile this file, and anything else necessary for your changes to be visible wherever used.  sbt does this rather well, all is well, with no real thought or concern on your part.
+In Scala 2 (non-macro runtime reflection) if you update Foo in File1.scala you would naturally expect sbt to re-compile this file, and anything else necessary for your changes to be visible wherever used.  sbt does this rather well with no real thought or concern on your part.

 That's **not** necessarily what happens with macros!
 Remember the macro code is expanded and run at compile-time.
 In a macro world, if you change Foo in File1.scala and recompile it (alone), you will get a spectacular and exotic exception that will mean very little to you.
 What happened?!
-The macro, with your old/original Foo definition in it, is still expanded in File2.scala, and there's no mechanism to track this dependency, so RType.of[Foo] will be trying to apply your old Foo against your new Foo, and BOOM!
+The macro, with your old/original Foo definition in it, is still expanded in File2.scala, and there's no mechanism to track this dependency, so RType.of[Foo] will be trying to apply your old expanded Foo macro code against your newly modified Foo class, and BOOM!

 Unfortunately there's not (that I have found) a good fix to make sbt aware of this dependency, so you need to ensure both these files are recompiled if Foo changes.
 You'll be doing more re-compiling with macros.
 It's a macro issue, not a scala-reflection issue.
 Since macros are the only access to reflected class information in Scala 3, it's an "ism" we'll all have to live with, until such time as someone invents a way to track macro dependencies in sbt.